blackwindsy/jenkins/README.md

 Jenkinsfile at the root of this repository is the simple default one.
 For more specialized examples, use the Jenkinsfile under the respective subdirectories.

-For example, in order to use content-replace project example,
+For example, in order to use content-replace project example, set the Script Path field of the Pipeline section in Jenkins to point to the correct Jenkinsfile as desired.

     Script Path = content-replace/Jenkinsfile